argentumproject/argentum-old/README.md

 Specifications

 ## General
-- Scrypt
+- Scrypt & SHA256D
 - Optimized client

 ## Blocks
 - Block size increased to 10mb
 - Signature operations per block maximum increased to 100k
-- 32 Second block time
+- 1 Minute block time

 The first two features are on the bitcoin hardfork wishlist.
 We wanted to create the **first** cryptographic currency with almost unlimited scalability.
 The signature operations per block were not increased as much as block size because it is unnecessary and theoretically unreachable as is.

 ## Difficulty
-- Retargets every 250 blocks
+- Dark Gravity Wave Algo

 ## Currency Creation
 - 64 million total ARG.